Barcelona – Costa Brava: Sun, Sea and Culture

 How wonderful!
 If your daughter is above the age of 16, we will be glad to have her with us.

-Yes, this trip will be hosted by Arianna, our local guide specialised in Barcelona, Girona and Costa Brava.
-Wherever possible we have engaged the services of female guides.
-The only exceptions to this are the vermouth, wine & tapas tour on Day 6.
+Yes, this trip will be hosted by Ariadna, our local guide specialised in Barcelona, Girona and Costa Brava.
+We have engaged the services of female guides on all our activities.

-Catalonia has one of the best healthcare systems in the world and there aren’t any specific diseases you need to get a vaccine for (barring COVID).
+Catalonia has one of the best healthcare systems in the world and there aren’t any specific diseases you need to get a vaccine for.
 However, it is a good idea to visit your doctor and get refreshers for vaccines such as tetanus.

 You can see our detailed summer packing list here.